isontheline/pro.webssh.net/src/docs/documentation/pricing.md

 # Pricing

 !!! abstract "Why upgrading to PRO?"
-    :two_hearts: Help [me](https://github.com/isontheline) - an indie developer - continue WebSSH development.
+    :two_hearts: Help me continue WebSSH development.
+I'm an indie developer who want to make an awesome tool for you.

     :thumbsup: I spend a few hours each day to enhance WebSSH as your expectations.
+I always listen to your needs.

     :arrow_right: By purchasing the full version of WebSSH you can add as many SSH / SFTP / TUNNEL connections as you want.
+There is no other limitation on the FREE version.

     :moneybag: Get your money's worth : Unlike competitors, WebSSH isn't a subscription model app.
-You buy it for lifetime.
 No hidden costs.
+You buy it for lifetime with regular updates for FREE!

 ## PRO and FREE features matrix
 | | **PRO** | FREE |